thecdil/argonaut-project/content/1-meta.md

 nav: true
 ---

-# Argonaut Metadata Workflow
+# Create New Metadata

-Each contributor will be given a Google drive folder to work in.
-Inside the folder will be a Google Sheet with the metadata describing the set Argonaut PDF issues you will be working on.

-## objectid

-The ID for the individual issue, following format:
-`arg-yyyy-mm-dd`.
-Filling this field automated.

-## cdmid

-The CONTENTdm ID.
-Filling this field automated.

-## title

-Title is generally just the full date of the issue written out.
-Filling this field automated.

-Please check to ensure the title and date match the actual PDF issue you are looking at, and note any disagreement.
-If you find metadata that doesn't match up with the PDF, please let us know!
+To enhance Argonaut metadata, there is three basic steps that will be completed for each row in your Sheet:

+1. Review Metadata
+2. Record Headlines
+3. Assign Subjects

+Each step is described below.
+Please don't hesitate to get in touch if you have any questions or encounter issues!

+{% capture review %}
+Click the link in `cdm_pdf_link` to open up the issue's PDF for viewing.

+On the PDF carefully check the issue information to ensure it actually matches the record's information:

+- Check the `date` to ensure the issue is correct.
+If there is an mismatch, please let us know!
-If the issue has a special title highlighted on the front page, please add the special title to the end of the automated title after a dash.

-For example, arg-1993-04-01 is a special April Fools edition, the title field should be "April 1st, 1993 - Cosmonaut: Fools Issue".
+- Check the `title`.
+For *almost all* records the title will stay as is.
+However, if the issue has a special title highlighted on the front page, please add it to the end of the automated title after a dash.
+For example, [arg-1993-04-01](https://digital.lib.uidaho.edu/utils/getfile/collection/argonaut/id/9203/filename/arg-1993-04-01.pdf) is a special April Fools edition, the title field should be "April 1st, 1993 - Cosmonaut: Fools Issue".

-## date

-Full date of the issue in ISO format, yyyy-mm-dd.
-Include leading zeros for single digit numbers.
-Filling this field automated.

-## year

-Four digit year.
-Filling this field automated.

-## index_description

-This is a pre-existing field drawn from an old Argonaut index created for microfilm collection.
-It was formatted a as a list of notable subjects along with a page number and column.
-Do not add to this column.
+- If the quality of the PDF is particularly bad, please let us know.

+{% endcapture %}
+{% include card.md text=review header="1.
+Review Metadata" %}

-## headlines
+{% capture headlines %}

-A list of headlines drawn from the issues, separated by a semi-colon, `;`.

-To create the headlines field, view the issue PDF.
+To create the `headlines` field, scan/skim the issue starting with the front page:

-Start looking over the front page.
-Copy all headlines from the front page into the spreadsheet, separating each using a semi-colon.
+- Type/copy all headlines from the front page into the spreadsheet, separating each using a semi-colon, `;`.
-Scan through the rest of the issue and copy any additional major headlines.
-After each additional headline add the PDF page number in parenthesis, like (p2).
+- Browse through the rest of the issue and copy any additional major headlines, separating each using a semi-colon, `;`.
+After each additional headline add the PDF page number in parenthesis, like `(p2)`.

 You do not need to copy all headlines in the issue.
 Instead focus on finding headlines that relate to university events and happening on campus.
-Imagine a future user wanting to discover interesting university history.
+Imagine a future user wanting to discover interesting history relevant to the university and campus life.
 Leave out headlines that are regular column titles, such as "NOTICE" or "In brief".

-Example:
-"Replies list ice rink, pool as top requests; Tri Delta Selected As Dream Girl; Theta to compete in mag. contest; Idaho band to present a concert; Companies make awards to students; Board Considers funds for coed; Registrar reports fewer drop-outs; Phi Mu Alpha to host provice Sinfonia meet; G. Thomas takes study assignment at Northwestern; Army to nab 3 students next month; "Engineer" starts 30th year in may; Researchers confer here this week; Dates set for one-acts; University doctors attend Boise meet; Professor serves on Park Board; KUOI plans, changes told (p2); Gerald Leigh attends cadet AROTC meet (p2); Mystery sickness limited to already stricken area (p5)"
+{% capture notes %}

-Keep in mind the basic format of the issues changes over time.
+*Keep in mind* the basic format of the issues changes over time.

 Argonauts from early 1900's have a dense front page with many columns and many individual headlines.
 These headline will often include a larger title and a smaller subtitle.